Five Site Selection Do’s and Don’tsPinot's Palette

 Choosing the right site is a matter of thoroughly evaluating each space.
 Do your homework before seriously considering a site.
 Check out the co-tenants and neighbors.
 Study the general area—are there restaurants nearby?
 Have you been there at night?
 Are there nationally known stores nearby?

 Keeping these do’s and don’ts in mind will help you find the perfect location for your new Pinot’s Palette franchise.
-I’m here to work with you!
-I’ll help you give your new business off to the strong start it deserves.
+We’re here to work with you!
+We’ll help you get your new business off to the strong start it deserves.